msumit2000/msumit2000/README.md

 URL is in format = Public_DNS:port_number/APIName/
 Here pass the argument in postman as json format
 Here it will update : corpus_type, language, source_type, customer_name, data_domain_name
+Response will be :
+                 {"status":"success"}
+If there is no corpus then it will return the Response as:
+                 {"status":"failed",
+                  "error":"Corpus_doesn't exist"}

 # 6. donut:  This api will give distinct counts of language, corpus_type, source_type , vendor, domain_name.
 Argument: Column Name